chinapedia/wikipedia.abstract.en/Page/Moscow.md

 Moscow had more winners at the USSR and Russian Chess Championship than any other city.

-The most titled volleyball team in the Soviet Union and in Europe (CEV Champions League) is VC CSKA Moscow.Stadium_Spartak_in_Moscow_(cropped).jpg hosted the 2018 FIFA World Cup games|alt=|left]]
+The most titled volleyball team in the Soviet Union and in Europe (CEV Champions League) is VC CSKA Moscow. hosted the 2018 FIFA World Cup games|alt=|left]]

 In football, FC Spartak Moscow has won more championship titles in the Russian Premier League than any other team.
 They were second only to FC Dynamo Kyiv in Soviet times.
 PFC CSKA Moscow became the first Russian football team to win a UEFA title, the UEFA Cup (present-day UEFA Europa League).
 FC Lokomotiv Moscow, FC Dynamo Moscow and FC Torpedo Moscow are other professional football teams also based in Moscow.

 Moscow houses other prominent football, ice hockey, and basketball teams.
 Because sports organisations in the Soviet Union were once highly centralized, two of the best Union-level teams represented defence and law-enforcing agencies: the Armed Forces (CSKA) and the Ministry of Internal Affairs (Dinamo).
 There were army and police teams in most major cities.
 As a result, Spartak, CSKA, and Dinamo were among the best-funded teams in the USSR.

-Arena_CSKA.jpg]] Because of Moscow's cold local climate, winter sports have a following.
+]] Because of Moscow's cold local climate, winter sports have a following.
 Many of Moscow's large parks offer marked trails for skiing and frozen ponds for skating.

 Moscow hosts the annual Kremlin Cup, a popular tennis tournament on both the WTA and ATP tours.
 It is one of the ten Tier-I events on the women's tour and a host of Russian players feature every year.